 - 1. The University's internal acts are its resolutions and regulations. - 2.
 The University may issue notices informing its community about particular events. - 3.
-Resolutions are provided by the Senate, the University Council and the Electoral College. - 4.
+Resolutions are provided by the Senate, the University Council and the Electoral College. - 3.
+Resolutions are provided by the Senate, the University Council, the academic councils and the Electoral College. (amendment enters into force on 1 September 2024) - 4.
 Regulations and notices are issued by the Rector. - 5.
 The deputy rector, chancellor, or another person authorised by the Rector may publish notices informing the academic community. - 6.
 The type of legal acts and the rules concerning their issuing and publication are determined by the Rector.

-- 1. The internal oversight of the University's legal acts, namely their compliance with the code of law, the Articles of Association, as well as other regulations in force at the University, shall be the responsibility of the Rector. - 2.
-At the request of the Rector, the Senate shall repeal any University Council resolution that contravenes the law, the strategy, or is inconsistent with the key interests of the University. - 3.
-The Rector shall suspend the execution of a resolution of the Senate that infringes upon the Act or the Articles of Association and convene a sitting of the Senate to reconsider the resolution within 14 days of suspension thereof.
+- 1. The internal oversight of the University's legal acts, namely their compliance with the code of law, the Statutes, as well as other regulations in force at the University, shall be the responsibility of the Rector. - 2.
+At the request of the Rector, the Senate shall repeal any University Council resolution that contravenes the law, the strategy, or is inconsistent with the key interests of the University. - 2.
+At the request of the Rector, the Senate shall repeal a resolution of an academic council which contravenes the law or the University's strategy or is against the principal interests of the University. (amendment enters into force on 1 September 2024) - 3.
+The Rector shall suspend the execution of a resolution of the Senate that infringes upon the Act or the Statutes and convene a sitting of the Senate to reconsider the resolution within 14 days of suspension thereof.
 Should a sitting of the Senate not be convened within 14 days of the suspension of the resolution, the resolution shall be deemed invalid.
 If the Senate does not alter or repeal the suspended resolution, the Rector shall transfer the issue to the supervising minister for consideration. - 4.
 The Rector shall suspend the execution of a Senate resolution that contravenes the strategy of the University or its key interests and shall convene a sitting of the Senate to reconsider the resolution within 14 days of the suspension thereof.
 A suspended resolution shall come into force if the Senate repeals the Rector's ruling to suspend the resolution by a majority of no less than two-thirds of the Senate's statutory composition.